ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 ### A `measurement.nxs` file is being written to the `C:\data` area

 This file is written by the ISISICP on some instruments if they have defined a non-zero "measurement ID".
 It is intended to be used for correlating runs.
 The presence of the file itself is nothing to worry about.

+### No Data file being Written/Run number not Increasing/Taking data in Simulation Mode

+If you want to take non-neutron data using the being/end run controls you *MUST* remember to take run control off so that it is in running state for some of that run.
+Otherwise, the run number will not be increased and the data will not be saved.
+This has happened after placing the DAE in simulation mode where the user did not care about collecting neutron data but wanted to log pressures.